 Users online flooded Twitter with pictures on Saturday morning with the hashtag ‘last normal photo,’ a challenge quickly becoming the top trending term on the social media website.
-The “last normal photo” challenge asked people to post the last picture they took before coronavirus cause the world to shut down.
+The “last normal photo” challenge asked people to post the last picture they took before coronavirus caused the world to shut down.

 Within a few hours, those hundreds of replies turned into thousands and continued to exponentially keep growing.
-People couldn’t help but feel nostalgic looking at the last photo they took when the world was “normal,” when they could freely leave their homes without wearing a mask to visit family, dine out at a restaurant, or head to the beach with a group of friends.
+People couldn’t help but feel nostalgic looking at the last photo they took when the world was “normal,” when they could freely leave their homes without wearing a mask to visit family, dine out at a restaurant or head to the beach with a group of friends.

 Last Photo Challenge Participants Shared Deeply Personal Stories or Expressed A Longing for Ordinary Activities

 Some users online posted snapshots of the saddest realities of life while living during a global pandemic.
 One user online tweeted a photo with a newborn child, “I guess #lastnormalphoto would be this one.
 March 6.
-[The] first and only time I’ve been able to hold him.
+First and only time I’ve been able to hold him.
 He’d only been out of NICU for 2 days.
 He’s now 11 lbs.”

 Students who’ve been out of school for months and were unable to celebrate graduation shared photos of “normal” times with friends.

 A few users online were able to start guessing as to when they might’ve contracted COVID-19.

 Hundreds of pictures were of life’s simple pleasures: going to the beach, feeling the sun in your face, or impromptu gatherings with friends.

 Numerous Social Media Photo Challenges Have Gone Viral During Coronavirus

 The coronavirus pandemic has caused people across the globe to practice social distancing or to self-isolate out of precaution, and seemingly minor trends such as the “last normal photo” are way for users online to feel connected with one another without having to leave their home.